 Coronavirus or COVID-19 affects all parts of our lives on a global scale.
 As supply chains got disrupted, combined with a sharp increase in demand, hospitals are getting to the point when vital functional and protective equipment are not available in time.
 We are witnessing how 3D printing manufacturers and community members come to rescue, with a new case story every day.
 In this article, we will mention a few examples and ongoing initiatives when 3D printing is doing its best to help to get through these dire times.
-We keep monitoring what is happening around the world and sharing the latest news and solutions.

 PLEASE NOTE: In case of 3D printing medical equipment parts or PPE (Personal Protective Equipment), particular quality standards have to be met.
 Especially concerning the plastic parts, appropriate materials and printing techniques are to be used and approved.
 It may take time to test and certify the piece of equipment before it can get into production.